sourcebots/docs/docs/kit/pi.md

 # Raspberry Pi

 !!! danger
-    Do not reflash or edit the SD card.
+    Do not re-flash or edit the SD card.
 This will stop your robot working!

 ![Raspberry Pi 3B+](../assets/img/kit/pi.jpg){ width="50%" }